Everything you need to know about I’m a Celebrity contestant Shaun Ryder

-Happy Mondays singer Shaun Ryder: Who is the I’m a Celebrity South Africa contestant?
+Happy Mondays singer Shaun Ryder: When was the I’m a Celebrity South Africa contestant on the show before?

-Music legend will return to the jungle along with other memorable stars from previous series
+Music legend is back in the jungle along with other memorable stars from previous series

-A whole batch of celebrities will be returning to the jungle in ITV’s new All-Stars edition of I’m a Celebrity – set in South Africa.
+A whole batch of celebrities have returned to the jungle in ITV’s new All-Stars edition of I’m a Celebrity – set in South Africa.

-Carol Vorderman and ex-royal butler Paul Burrell are among those to be competing in the series.
+Carol Vorderman and ex-royal butler Paul Burrell are among those competing in the series.

 ITV has promised that the new location will provide “bigger” and “tougher” challenges in a “harsher and more unforgiving” environment.
 Read everything you need to know about the pre-recorded spinoff here.